Teachers: What's on your summer reading list?

 Has this every happened to you?

-My list is really too long to share, but for the sake of this blogpost, I'm listing my Top Five Professional Development Books for Summer 2016.
+My list is actually too long to share, but for the sake of this blogpost, I'm listing my top four professional development books for this summer.

-Did anyone guess my first choice?!?
 This book is the BOMB!
 I literally carry it with me back and forth to school every single day.
-I'm even considering purchasing a second copy – it's THAT good!
+I'm even considering purchasing a second copy so I have it wherever I need it – it's THAT good!

 Did any of these book titles surprise you?
 Do you have any recommendations to add?

 Please let me know!